 If you do not see any of these codes on the heater control panel itself, it may be necessary to check the led lights on the back of the control circuit board.
 Older model heaters do not show the ERR codes in the same way the new heaters do on the main control panel.
 On the back of the control panel there is a circuit panel.
 It has an area that has a list of lights that will illuminate when there is a problem detected.
 Each light has a code written next to it in white.
 Find the light that is illuminated to see what code your heater is presenting.

-To gain access to these additional codes you will need to remove remove two of the heater side panels.
+To gain access to these additional codes you will need to remove two of the heater side panels.
+Make sure to disconnect the power to the heater by shutting off the breaker prior to opening the heater panel.
 Each panel has 4 screws.
 You then remove 4 wing nuts located under the top heater cover in the corners.
 Flip the heater lid upside down and find what LCD light is illuminated to get the error code.
+For the panel to illuminate an error you will have to restore power to the heater and attempt to run the pool heater, pumps, and system normally.
+The reason it is best to switch off the circuit breaker for the heater when you are removing the side and top panels is to ensure you do not accidentally touch a live wire.

 The following codes may be illuminated: